Francisco de Borbón y Borbón

 Francisco de Paula Enrique María Luis de Borbón y Borbón (16 November 1912 – 18 November 1995) was a Spanish aristocrat and a distant relative of the Spanish royal family.
 He had a brilliant and outstanding military career as a Lieutenant General and commander of the cavalry in the Spanish Army.

 Life and family

 He was born in Santander as the youngest child and second son of Francisco de Borbón y de la Torre (1882–1953) and his wife, Enriqueta de Borbón y Parade, 4th Duchess of Seville (1888–1967).
 He descended from a morganatic line of the Spanish branch of the House of Bourbon and was a relative of King Juan Carlos I of Spain.
-He renounced his rights to succeed to his mother's ducal title in 1968, in favour of his eldest son.
+He renounced his rights to succeed to his mother's ducal title in 1968, in favour of his elder son.

 Marriages and issue

 He was married on 4 October 1942 at Madrid to Enriqueta Escasany y Miquel (13 October 1925 in Málaga – 16 May 1962 in Málaga), daughter of Ignacio Escasany y Ancell and Enriqueta de Miquel y Mas, 2nd Marquesa de Pobla de Claramunt.
 The couple had two sons: